Introduction

 from Trail 8 – start from its trailhead at the north end, then follow the trail to the 8-2 connector (point C)

 The Park property map classes Trail 2 as ~ 3.0 mile very rugged trail.
+The complete one-way route described here in red is about 2 miles, but meanders can make it longer.

 a carousel of images of the Big Clifty Creek channel